A unified framework for equation discovery and dynamic prediction of hysteretic systems: Methodology

-In this step, the governing equations are formulated into a state-space representation, within which a learnable hysteretic model is embedded inside a differentiable ODE solver such as RK4.
-To make this explicit, the system can be written in the following state-space form:
+and get the initial $\mathbf{z}$.
+This procedure provides a proper physically consistent initialization for the learnable hysteretic model, improving convergence and stability of solver-based optimization.
+It should be emphasized that this initialization is used only as an optimization aid, and does not prescribe the final symbolic form of either $f_\theta$ or $g_\phi$.
+In \textit{Case 2}, $f_\theta$ is still represented by a neural network during solver-based learning, and the final explicit governing equations are obtained only after SR. Therefore, the initialization provides a mild physically motivated prior for stabilizing the ill-posed optimization problem, rather than a hard-coded structural constraint. \end{revisedblock}

-where $x$ denotes the displacement, $\dot{x}$ is the velocity, and $z$ denotes the hysteretic internal variable; \( f_\theta \) denotes the dynamic motion equation and \( g_\phi \) represents the hysteretic link equation.
-Given the known time stamps $t$, the system responses such as $x(t)$, $\dot{x}(t)$, and $\ddot{x}(t)$ (any of which can be derived or integrated from the others), the external excitation $u(t)$, and the initial conditions $(x(0), \dot{x}(0), z(0))$, these quantities are fed into the learnable hysteretic model within the solver to obtain the predicted responses $x_{\text{pred}}$, $\dot{x}_{\text{pred}}$, and $\ddot{x}_{\text{pred}}$.
-As described previously, $z$ is defined as a learnable parameter within the model.
-During each iteration, the errors between predicted values and desired measured data are back-propagated through the solver, to update conditions $z(0)$ and system parameters $\theta$, allowing $z_\text{pred}$ to be iteratively refined.
+\begin{revisedblock} \textbf{Embedded Solver with trainable $\theta$ and $\mathbf{z}$.} In this step, the governing equations are reformulated into a state-space representation, within which learnable hysteretic model is embedded inside a differentiable ODE solver such as RK4.